bhanvimenghani/bhanvimenghani/README.md

 ## Jump on to see some more of [ME!](http://bhanvimenghani.me)

-- 🔭 I’m currently working on ML this is what I do 365 days! 👾  ⚗️ 🔭 🔬 🕳
+- 🔭 I’m currently working on ML this is what I do 365 days!⚗️ 🔬 🕳
-- 🌱 I’m currently learning Flutter development 🟥 🟧 🟨 🟩 🟦 🟪
+- 🌱 I’m currently learning Optimizing Algorithms 🟥 🟧 🟨 🟩 🟦 🟪
-- 👯 I’m looking to collaborate on YouTube 🤝 📢 👁‍🗨 💬 💭
+- 💬 Ask me about Anything I will fetch you the highest confidence value 😂 😄
-- 🤔 I’m looking for help with Competitive Coding  🏄‍♀️ 🏊 🚵‍♀️ 🚴 🏊😭
+- 🕵️‍♀️ I like to Research in great detail before Implementing it.
-- 💬 Ask me about Anything I will fetch you the highest confidence value 😂 😄 😁
+- 🎈 Exploring untrodden paths in tech.
 - 📫 How to reach me [E-Mail](menghanibhanvi@gmail.com) 📧 [LinkedIn](https://www.linkedin.com/in/bhanvi-menghani) 📊 [Twitter](https://twitter.com/MenghaniBhanvi)🐤
 - ⚡ Fun fact: Coffee and Music subsitutes sleep